urvishEnacton/movieRating/README.md

 * audience, critic and admin login
 * give only rating + write description and also upload video of review
 * get different type of information
-    * without paid
     * normal information like top 10 worst 10 movies.
     * get some filters like director, cast, producer, year, category + user wise rating audience and critic .
     * Users give over all reviews and critics can give category wise reviews like character, story lineup , etc. and critics also upload video of movie reviews.
     * gender and age wise popular movies.
     * get overall rating across multiple platform
-    * in paid plan
     * can read and watch movie reviews given by critics.
     * which category type is most liked by the viewer nowadays.
     * category wise movie rating given by critics.(for director/producer)